 Like the Roku 3, some of the missing apps leave holes in what you can watch - although there is so much else you might not care.

-It might not be as quick in operation as the Roku 3, thanks to a slightly less powerful processor, but it still offers an ideal way to turn a TV into a smart one without much fuss.
+It has also been updated more recently, with a quad-core processor that makes it much more smooth to use.
+It certainly offers an ideal way to turn a TV into a smart one without much fuss.
 Ideal for a bedroom perhaps.

 What is it?

-Recently refreshed, the new Now TV box is made by Roku and is therefore similar in size and style to that manufacturer's own-branded devices.
+Refreshed last year, the latest Now TV box is made by Roku and is therefore similar in size and style to that manufacturer's own-branded devices.
 Its purpose is to present Sky's Now TV content in as easy a way as possible for those who don't already own a home entertainment device capable of accessing the service.

-It accesses all of the Now TV movies, TV channels and sport, but since its original launch, it has effectively become a basic version of the Roku box service, even presenting the main user interface in similar fashion.
-A number of key apps, therefore, are included on the box as well as the Now TV service.
+It accesses all of the Now TV movies, TV channels and sport, but since its original launch, it has effectively become a basic version of the Roku box service, although the user interface is completely different.
+A number of key apps and services are included on the box as well as Sky's own channels and catch-up.

-But since launch it has also added apps for BBC iPlayer, ITV Player, 4oD, Demand 5, Vimeo, YouTube, Flixster and other streaming services.
+But since launch it has also added apps for BBC iPlayer, ITV Player, 4oD, My5 (Demand 5), Vimeo, YouTube, Flixster and other streaming services.
 There is also access to the Sky Store to rent or buy modern day-and-date films as they are released on Blu-ray and DVD.
 All of these you can access and use, even if you don't subscribe to any of the Now TV packages.

 It connects to your network through Wi-Fi or Ethernet (a recent addition), and is very simple to set up.
-The user interface design is similar to Roku, so it could be considered a very entry-level Roku box in many ways.
+The user interface design is fresh and new, but it could be considered a very entry-level Roku box in many ways.

-The new box now also includes USB and microSD card slots too, to playback local media files.
+The latest box now also includes USB and microSD card slots too, to playback local media files.

 There are a few caveats to the price of the Now TV box.
 For a start, the Now TV service only offers 720p video at present and stereo audio, even though the newer box is capable of 1080p.
 That might change in future, according to Sky staff posting on its dedicated forums, but this puts it at a disadvantage when compared to many rival devices.